 Not only would the concrete globe be able to show you spatial relationships in this way, but the sunshine would fall onto the globe in exactly the same way that it falls onto the Earth beneath it, and you could tell by looking at the globe which parts of the world were in sunshine at that exact moment, and where in the world it was nighttime.
 You could tell approximately what time of day it was anywhere on the planet at that moment.
 The concrete globe would be a world-wide spherical sundial.
 The picture above was taken in mid-morning (in California), at which time the sun had just risen on Hawaii, was about to rise on New Zealand, and was setting in Europe and Africa.
 Any observer would have been able to tell this from the sunshine and shadow on the globe.

-I don't mean to imply that every concrete curb stop should be turned into an astronomical instrument.
-But why can't we have more of these things around us?
-The "globe sundial" is not an original idea of mine.
+I don’t mean to imply that every concrete curb stop should be turned into an astronomical instrument.
+But why can’t we have more of these things around us?
+The ‘globe sundial’ is not an original idea of mine.
 People have actually made them, but they are depressingly rare.
-I know of only two — one at an elementary school in Sebastopol, CA, and one in the "Children's Garden" at The Huntington in California.
+I know of only two — one at an elementary school in Sebastopol, California, and one in the “Children's Garden” at The Huntington Library, Art Museum, and Botanical Gardens in California.

 Sadly, I once visited the one at the Huntington and discovered that, even here, at the otherwise wonderful Huntington, nobody knows what this globe really is.
 Before I remembered that it was located in the “Children's Garden”, I asked three or four Huntington employees where the “globe sundial” was, and nobody knew what I was talking about.
 When I finally found it, there was no sign nearby to mark its importance, or to explain what it stands for or what you can tell by looking at it.
 Parents and children might stare at it for a few seconds, maybe try to climb on it, but nobody says anything about sunshine, the earth, or the time of day.
 And don't go too early in the morning or too late in the afternoon, because it will be in the shade.
 It is positioned with large trees to the east and west.